-Top leads deserve immediate attention of your team.
+Top leads deserve the immediate attention of your marketing team or sales team.

-Immediate attation equals setting up a chatbot-human handoff trigger!
+Immediate attention equals setting up a chatbot-human handoff trigger!

-Draw up and arrow as select the “Human Takeover” block.
+Draw up an arrow and select the “Human Takeover” block.

 When the block menu opens up you can use the default assignment flow or create your own.

 If you don’t have time to offer live support even to the selected few – or you simply want to ensure your leads don’t feel like their request will be forgotten under a pile of virtual dust – you can ask how they prefer to be contacted.

 It shows you care and improves the experience significantly.

 For instance, the leads who didn’t qualify as TOP in my funnel will be greeted by a further “button” choice and indicate whether they prefer to be contacted by mail or WhatsApp.

 Upon decision the information will be updated in the Google Sheet: